danimilani/danimilani/README.md

 📈  I am a Bachelor in Business Administration and Accounting with work experience in Financial Services.
 I currently work with Technical Support and Client Services and now I'm focusing on learning to code and developing technical skills in SQL, Python, HTML, Javascript and CSS.

-🤓  I'm passionate about learning new things and  here in my profile I share the projects that I have been working on (you can see some of them pinned below and a few other ones in my repositories) and a collection of files and notes that I create during my courses.
+🤓  I'm passionate about learning new things and  here in my profile I share the projects that I have been working on (you can see some of them pinned below and a few other ones in my repositories) and a collection of files and notes that I create on the courses that I am doing.

 ## Find me at:
 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/danimilani)](https://github.com/danimilani)